dxganta/polygon-stablecoin-strategy/README.md

 ## Notes
 1. The Reward Gauge of the Curve Pool seems to be not giving any CRV/WMATIC rewards in the simulation on the forked polygon mainnet.
 This is because the [reward_gauge](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/gauges/RewardsOnlyGauge.vy) contract of the curve pool has a manual component, where a particular authorized address called reward_receiver has to withdraw the rewards from a [rewards_claimer](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/streamers/RewardClaimer.vy) contract to the rewards_gauge periodically.
 But this should not be a problem on the real deployment of the contract to the real Polygon Mainnet.

-2. We are calling a Vault, Sett here.